-We are fully committed to ensuring that anyone with the aspiration and ability can gain access, progress and achieve success at the University regardless of any disability.
+We are fully committed to ensuring that anyone with the aspiration and ability can gain access to the University, as well as progress and achieve success regardless of any disability.
 As a result of the proposals around the reduction in funding and support by the Department for Business, Innovation and Skills in the form of the Disabled Students' Allowances from 2016/17 onwards, a panel of specialist and senior staff, chaired by the Director of Student Services, was convened.
-This Group, launched initially in September 2014, has continued to meet during the 2015/16 academic year.
-The focus of the work is to review the government proposals to ensure that the University gives full consideration to how it will continue to support its disabled students in the light of reductions and amendments to the Disabled Students' Allowance.
+Following this work the University continues to develop its approach to deliver a more inclusive education environment and also identified an additional £500k to support disabled students where that support now falls outside Disabled Students Allowance.

 The challenges of creating a physically accessible campus have been highlighted by students and staff in the Equality Scheme consultation as a key priority for the University, and we have undertaken significant work to improve accessibility across campus.
-During 2016 we will develop a forum for students and staff to raise accessibility issues and to comment on campus developments to ensure the diverse needs of our community are reflected.
+During 2016 we developed a forum for students and staff to raise accessibility issues and to comment on campus developments to ensure the diverse needs of our community are reflected.